coleslaw-org/coleslaw/docs/themes.md

 ## High-Level Overview

+Themes are written using [Closure Templates][clt] or using [Djula][djula].

+## Closure templates
-Themes are written using [Closure Templates][clt].
-Those templates are then compiled into functions that Lisp calls with the blog data to get HTML.
+Closure templates are then compiled into functions that Lisp calls with the blog data to get HTML.
 Since the Lisp code to use theme functions is already written, your theme must follow a few rules.

 Every theme **must** be in a folder under "themes/" named after the theme.
 The theme's templates must start with a namespace declaration